 School Lunch.
 The state pays aid to school districts for each school lunch served to a student.
-The state aid amounts were increased beginning in fiscal year 2014, from 12 cents to 12.5 cents per student lunch served, whether the meal is a fully paid, reduced price, or free student lunch, and beginning in fiscal year 2015, the state reimbursement for reduced price meals is 52.5 cents per lunch served.
-The state aid is in addition to federal funds provided to districts for fully paid (28 cents per lunch served), reduced-price (\$2.53 per lunch served), and free lunches (\$2.93 per lunch served).
-Each lunch that meets the revised nutritional standards qualifies for an extra 6-cent payment.
+The state aid amount is 12.5 cents per student lunch served for each free or fully-paid meal, and 52.5 cents for each reduced price lunch served.
+The state aid is in addition to federal funds provided to districts for fully paid (30 cents per lunch served), reduced-price (\$2.76 per lunch served), and free lunches (\$3.16 per lunch served).
+Each lunch served in a severe need building and each lunch qualifying for a performance-based award qualifies for an extra federal payment.

-Beginning in fiscal year 2015, all students qualifying for a free or reduced price lunch may receive their school lunch at no cost.
+Beginning in fiscal year 2015, all students qualifying for a free or reduced price lunch must receive their school lunch at no cost to the student.

 School Breakfast.
 The state pays aid to school districts that participate in the federal school breakfast program.
-The state pays 55 cents for each fully paid breakfast served and 30 cents for each reduced-price breakfast served for students in grades other than kindergarten.
-For kindergarten pupils, beginning in fiscal year 2015, the state pays \$1.30 for each fully paid breakfast and all kindergarten students are eligible for breakfast at no cost to the student.
+The state pays 55 cents for each fully paid breakfast served and 30 cents for each reduced-price breakfast served for students in first grade through grade 12.
+For kindergarten pupils and prekindergarten pupils participating in an approved voluntary prekindergarten program, the state pays \$1.30 for each fully paid breakfast and all qualifying prekindergarten and kindergarten students are eligible for breakfast at no cost to the student.
 A school district may not charge a fee to students for free or reduced-price breakfast.

-The federal government provides a reimbursement for each school breakfast served ranging from 28 cents for full-paid students to \$1.89 for free meal eligible students attending a "severe need" school.
+The federal government provides a reimbursement for each school breakfast served ranging from 29 cents for full-paid students to \$2.04 for free meal eligible students attending a "severe need" school.